Dacia Sandero 1.2 16V Mk2

 Recalls and Technical Service Bulletins

-Steering track rod breakage (Sep-Dec 2015 production) Critical - verify completed
+Steering track rod breakage from manufacturing defect (Sep-Dec 2015 production) Critical - verify completed

 Driver airbag deployment fault (Apr-Aug 2018 production) Verify completed